 'Making Laws' Exhibition

-From gun control measures introduced in the wake of the Port Arthur shootings to legislation authorising financial assistance to disaster-affected regions, the Parliament makes laws in response to national events, issues and needs.
+From the management of water resources in the Murray-Darling Basin to the National Disability Insurance Scheme, the Parliament makes laws in response to national events, issues and needs.
 How are these laws made and how can the community's voice be heard?
 This exhibition, currently on display in Parliament House, documents the important law-making work of the Australian Parliament.

 Women in Federal Parliament

 I am well aware that, as I acquit myself in the work that I have undertaken for the next three years, so shall I either prejudice or enhance the prospects of those women who may wish to follow me in public service in the years to come.